Dana Annalise Golden

 Research Highlights

-• AI & the Power Grid: Estimating causal effects of large language model deployment on grid reliability, power quality, and emissions near data centers.
+- AI-Driven Power Demand & the Grid: Estimating causal effects of large language model deployment on grid reliability, power quality, and emissions near data centers – and what surging AI demand means for energy security.

-• Agentic AI for Policy: Building multi-model AI frameworks for rapid scenario analysis of geopolitical supply chain disruptions (Strait of Hormuz).
+- Agentic AI for Policy: Building multi-model AI frameworks for rapid scenario analysis of geopolitical supply chain disruptions and energy security chokepoints (Strait of Hormuz).